 Timeframe for signature

 States may sign the MOU at any time.
-FDA is providing a period of one year, which concludes on October 27, 2021, for states to consider signing the MOU before it intends to enforce the 5% limit in section 503A of the FD&C Act in states that have not signed the MOU.
-This timeframe should correspond to a full legislative cycle for most states and allows time for states to modify their laws and regulations, if necessary.
+FDA received several requests to extend the period for states to consider signing the MOU before FDA intends to enforce the 5% limit in section 503A in states that have not signed the MOU.
+On August 9, 2021, FDA published a Federal Register notice to extend this period from Oct.
+27, 2021, to Oct.
+27, 2022.

 Products not covered by the MOU